sindresorhus/pupa/readme.md

 ### What about template literals?

-Template literals expand on creation.
-This module expands the template on execution, which can be useful if either or both template and data are lazily created or user-supplied.
+Template literals are evaluated when the code runs.
+This module evaluates templates when you call it, which is useful when templates or data are created dynamically or come from user input.

 ## Related